cdoswald/missile-intercepts/README.md

 To run the missile intercept model:

 1. Set the [Config](config/config.xlsx) file parameters
-2. Open Anaconda prompt and activate the `missile_env` virtual environment
+2. Open Anaconda prompt OR run Docker image AND and activate the `missile_env` virtual environment (see instructions above)
-3. Run `python main.py`
+3. Run `python src/main.py`
 4. View the resulting KML files (in the `kml` folder) in [Google Earth](https://earth.google.com/web/)

 ## Methodology